 - Don't cut corners - only employ a suitably qualified Gas Safe registered engineer when having gas work carried out in your home.

 - Always ask to see your engineer's Gas Safe ID card.
 Make sure you check the back of the card, which will state which gas appliances they are qualified to work on.

 Gas Safe Register is the official register for legally qualified engineers.
-You can find a registered engineer in your area by visiting the Gas Safe Register website or by calling on 0800 408 5500.
+You can find a registered engineer in your area by visiting the Gas Safe Register website.